openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ## Advanced Meal Assist (AMA)
 AMA, the shortform of "advanced meal assist" is an OpenAPS feature from 2017 (oref0).
 OpenAPS Advanced Meal Assist (AMA) allows the system to high-temp more quickly after a meal bolus if you enter carbs reliably.

-**You will need to have started [objective 9](../Usage/Objectives#objective-9-enabling-additional-oref0-features-for-daytime-use-such-as-advanced-meal-assist-ama) to use this feature**

 You can find more information in the [OpenAPS documentation](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html#advanced-meal-assist-or-ama).

 ### Max U/hr a Temp Basal can be set to (OpenAPS "max-basal")